nooroka/G4-project/README.md

 The data were taken from GSE110582 (samples GSM3003539 and GSM3003540, e.g., the human HEK-293T cell line with or without PDS).
 "39" or "40" in the script means this file is for GSM3003539 or for GSM3003540.
 Snakefiles use scripts in the "scripts" folder.
-There are some controls indicated in the script or Snakemake file names in the "Density" folder. <br" FINAL are the scripts prepared for the paper.
+There are some controls indicated in the script or Snakemake file names in the "Density" folder. <br>
+FINAL are the scripts prepared for the paper.